BhuviTheDataGuy/BhuviTheDataGuy/README.md

 ## Im a DBA, Cloud and Data Architect!

-- 🔭 I’m currently working on all Data related projects
+- 🔭 I enjoy solving complex data problems on AWS, GCP and Azure
-- 🌱 I’m currently learning Python
+- 🌱 Currently working on enhancing my expertise with Python by building utilities like [BQconvert](https://github.com/searceinc/BQconvert)
-- 👯 I’m looking to collaborate with Data Engineers
+- 👯 I am passionate about tech and love contributing back to the community.
+Open for collaboration.
-- 💬 Ask me about Cloud and Data
+- 💬 Ask me about AWS, GCP, Azure and Data
 - 😄 Fun fact: I love to eat Pizza🍕 more than three times in a day

 ### Connect with me: